MTY01/Retrieval-Augmented-Generation-System/README.md

 # Retrieval-Augmented Generation (RAG) System

 This repository implements a **Retrieval-Augmented Generation (RAG)** pipeline.
+RAG system using E5 + Qwen3-Embedding rerank as hybrid retriever and Qwen2.5-instruct as generator.
 It leverages a knowledge base to answer multiple questions in batch mode, producing structured outputs with retrieved document scores.

 ---